Top 10 Safest Banks in Asia

 As such, investors from around the world are looking toward places like Singapore and South Korea to store their assets.

-Wealthy investors aren’t just pivoting to Asia because the world’s safest banks are all on the continent; they’re also to diversify their portfolios and hold different currencies.
+Wealthy investors aren’t just pivoting to Asia because the world’s most secure banks are all on the continent; they’re also to diversify their portfolios and hold different currencies.

 The Singapore dollar, Korean won, and even a few exotic currencies, including the Thai baht, have significantly outperformed most major global currencies.